To help establish and maintain a predictable daily schedule, respond to your baby's needs and try to reinforce your baby's natural habits.

 The number of diapers a newborn wets is sometimes hard to know, because disposable diapers work so well to wick moisture.
-In general, though, your newborn should have at least 3 wet diapers a day for the first few days.
-After that, your baby should have at least 6 to 8 wet diapers a day.
+In general, though, your newborn should have about 3 wet diapers a day for the first few days.
+After that, your baby should have at least 6 wet diapers a day throughout the first month of life.
 The urine should be yellow in color.
 Don't be alarmed, though, if you notice a pink color to the urine during your newborn's first 3 days of life.
 It is common for newborns to pass crystals in the urine (highly concentrated urine) which makes the urine look pink.
 If the pink color lasts, or if at any time your baby seems to be in pain while urinating, call your doctor.

-Call your doctor if your baby does not regularly produce wet or dirty diapers and shows other signs of dehydration, such as strong-smelling urine that is a dark yellow color.
+Call your doctor if your baby does not regularly produce wet or soiled diapers and shows other signs of dehydration, such as strong-smelling urine that is a dark yellow color.

 A newborn moves between sleeping and waking during a 24-hour day.
 Most newborns sleep for a total of 18 hours each day, waking for short periods at least every 2 to 3 hours.
 When your newborn wakes up, he or she will usually be hungry and need to be fed.
 This pattern dominates your baby's first few weeks.